cyancaesar/rhcsa/Module 4/Managing Software.md

 rpm -q -changelog
 ```

-Querying the package files is by adding `-p` to any above commands
+Querying "uninstalled" package files is by adding `-p` to any above commands

 ### Extracting RPM Packages